By PPMAG | May 31, 2017

 Purposes of the IASSIST Conference

 It is clear that, despite the growth of the Internet, e-mail and listservs, the annual conference still offers us the best way to communicate with each other, to share ideas, and to seek feedback from our peers.
-Both formally, through the delivery of papers and the presentation of poster-sessions, and informally through the one-on-one or small group conversations, a surprising amount of professional support and advice is given.
+Both formally, through the delivery of papers and the presentation of poster-sessions, and informally through the one-on-one or small group conversations, birds of a feather gatherings, and interest groups, a surprising amount of professional support and advice is given.
 The networking that takes place during break periods and in the evenings is just as important as the organized sessions, plenaries, workshops and roundtables.
-The conference provides us a way to conduct professional training and to upgrade our own skills through workshops.
+The conference provides a way to conduct professional training and to upgrade skills through workshops.
 It allows us to promote data librarianship and archiving as well as innovations in social science technology, and to plan the future of our profession via roundtables and other working groups.
-The conference gives us the opportunity to take advantage of the expertise of the people who make up the membership of the Association, as well as bring new people into IASSIST.
+The conference gives the opportunity to take advantage of the expertise of the members of the Association, as well as bring new people into IASSIST.
 It is the only time of the year when both the Administrative Committee and the general membership are able to meet and vote on important issues.
-The formal presentation of papers at the conference promotes scholarly writing by the membership and offers them the opportunity to publish in the Association’s quarterly journal.
+The formal presentation of papers at the conference promotes scholarly writing by the membership and offers the opportunity to publish in the Association’s quarterly journal.

 Structure, Content and Responsibility of and for the Manual